 There are three basic requirements for ARES membership:

-Here's how to become a member:
+Here's how to become a member once you have your license:

 To maintain your status as an active member of Redmond ARES, you must meet the following minimum requirements: